 During the 8-hour workshop, you’ll conduct a guided strategic analysis of your organization while learning about global, national, state and local issues in sustainability.
 You will be introduced to a variety of sustainability tools and consider which ones best fit your organization.
 We will also examine several case examples of excellence in sustainability practices.
 You’ll draft a plan for integrating sustainability goals into your business.
 Though our workshop time is limited, the aim is to leave you with resources and tools to continue your sustainability journey going forward.

 Thu., Jan.
 27 & Fri., Jan 28, 2022, 9 a.m.–1 p.m.

-This dynamic, interactive program will be offered synchronously via Zoom—you’ll need access to a stable internet connection.
-This is not a pre-recorded program.
-Active participation is an integral part of the course.
+This dynamic, participatory program will be offered synchronously via Zoom—you’ll need access to a stable internet connection.
+This is NOT a pre-recorded program.

 The Hutchinson Center has a limited number of computers (and plenty of Wi-Fi to go around).
 If you’d like to participate virtually via the Hutchinson Center, please request support via the form here.

 The online format of this course makes it possible for participants from across the globe to participate.
 A stable internet connection and the ability to participate in these synchronous sessions as they are happening is required.

 - Revisit or develop your business plan using strategic management methods.

 - Learn about options for sustainability strategies in business.

 - Devise an action plan for benefiting your business by applying sustainability tools and resources.